nypublicradio/wnyc-vue3/README.md

 })
 ```

-Be sure to check that all these packages are installed.
+Be sure to check that all these packages (latest versions) are installed.
 They should be, but just double check at this point in the process:
 ```bash
   "@capacitor/android": "4.6.2",
   "@capacitor/app": "4.1.1",